 Our mission is to cultivate science and engineering-based solutions that provide access to basic human needs, enhance lifequality, and advance the level of community resilience in the local and global community.

 The Humanitatian Engineering program at Oregon State University focuses on: education, service learning models, academic research and local/global research.
 To hear from our students, check out our blog.
-Follow our facebook page for the most current information about the program and related opportunities!
+Follow our facebook page and sign up for our email list for the most current information about the program and related opportunities!

 850 student-days of research, coursework or project work in developing countries

 28 graduate fellowships awarded to students from 14+ different faculty advisors (sponsoring travel to 15 different countries)